victorBigand/MoMA_dataset/README.md

 # MoMA_dataset

-These two csv files contain data about MoMA artworks and their correpsonding artists.
+These two csv files contain data about MoMA artworks and their corresponding artists.

-They are simplified versions of the original dataset available here: https://github.com/MuseumofModernArt/collection
+They are simplified and "cleaned" versions of the original dataset available here: https://github.com/MuseumofModernArt/collection

 ## Schema of the data